ibm-cloud-docs/loadbalancer-service/identify-app-resources.md

 	Never delete any certificates associated with HTTPS listeners as this can cause issues with functionality.
 	{: important}

-## Step 2 - Configuring Health Checks
+## Step 2 - Configuring health checks

 The [health check](/docs/loadbalancer-service?topic=loadbalancer-service-performing-health-checks-with-ibm-cloud-load-balancer) definition is mandatory for each of your application ports (the back-end ports identified in the protocols section).